RussH-code/Machine-Learning/README.md

 ---------------------------

-In this notebook we will compare and contrast three
+In this notebook we will compare and contrast the performance of two common ML algorithm in handling this dataset.